Mdtr3002/pwa-research/README.md

 ## VII.
 Demonstration Project

-A simple demonstration project is prepared beforehand in this repository.
-The demo is a todos list management site with two basics function, view to-do list and create a new to-do.
-The project is created using create-react-app with the PWA template
+A simple demonstration project is available in this repository.
+The demo is a to-do list management site with two basic functions: viewing the to-do list and creating a new to-do.
+The project is created using Create React App with the PWA template:
 `npx create-react-app randos --template cra-template-pwa`

-The template introduced by create-react-app will use the workbox library to define operating logic for the service workers.
+The template provided by Create React App uses the Workbox library to define operating logic for the service workers.

-Maintaining your service worker and cache storage logic can be a challenge as your PWA grows.
-Workbox, is a set of open-source libraries to help with that.
-Workbox encapsulates the low-level APIs, like the Service Worker API and Cache Storage API, and exposes more developer-friendly interfaces.
-The workbox-webpack-plugin is integrated into production configuration, and it will take care of compiling a service worker file that will automatically precache all of your webpack-generated assets and keep them up to date as you deploy updates.
+Maintaining your service worker and cache storage logic can be challenging as your PWA grows.
+Workbox is a set of open-source libraries designed to help with that.
+Workbox encapsulates low-level APIs, such as the Service Worker API and Cache Storage API, and exposes more developer-friendly interfaces.
+The workbox-webpack-plugin is integrated into the production configuration, and it handles compiling a service worker file that will automatically precache all your webpack-generated assets and keep them up to date as you deploy updates.

 **Deployed version:** [https://todos-list-75591.web.app/](https://todos-list-75591.web.app/)

 ### Available scripts:

 `npm install`

 Install all the dependencies required for the project

 `npm start`